 Your quadriceps (quads) are a group of muscles located on the front of your thighs.
 One of their functions is to extend your knee joint.

 Stand facing a wall.
 Place your left fingertips on the wall for balance.
 Bend your right knee and reach back for your right ankle with your free hand.
 Gently pull your foot towards your buttocks until you feel a stretch in the front of your thigh.
 Keep both knees aligned.
 Hold for 30 seconds then repeat on the other side.
 If this is too challenging, wrap a belt or a tie around your ankle and grab the belt with your free hand for more slack.
 You can also do this lying on your side or on your stomach and just bending your knee until you feel a stretch without pulling.
 This can help you keep proper alignment.
 You want to feel a slight discomfort from the stretch but no pain.

-Your hamstrings are located on the backs of your thighs and knees.
+Your hamstrings are located on the backs of your thighs.
 They flex your knee joint.
 If you sit down for much of the day, you probably have tight hamstrings.